elastic/cel-examples/FAQS/how_to.md

 The Elastic mito project https://github.com/elastic/mito extends Google CEL with more extensions including those that that support HTTP requests.
 Written in go, mito uses https://github.com/google/cel-go libraries.
-Every function in go-CEL is available in mito except for send().
+Every function in cel-go is available in mito.
+Filebeat does not include the send() function from the cel-go library.
-Each version of mito is built on a specific version of go-CEL.
+Each version of mito is built on a specific version of cel-go.
 Each version of filebeat, which runs the mito library is bound to a specific version of mito.
-As CEL-go evolves, mito evolves as well.
+As cel-go evolves, mito evolves as well.
 To get the latest mito version available for CEL input, use the latest version of filebeat or the latest available agent.
 The go.mod file for the beats version you are using will have the version of mito that filebeat